Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

     $ sudo systemctl start postgresql-9.5
     ```

-## Step 4.
-Create a Kong database and user

-1. Switch to PostgreSQL user and launch PostgreSQL
+3c.
+Switch to PostgreSQL user and launch PostgreSQL

     ```
     $ sudo -i -u postgres
     $ psql
     ```

-2. Create a kong database with a username and password
+3d.
+Create a kong database with a username and password

     >⚠️**Note**: Make sure the username and password for the Kong Database are
     >kept safe.
 We have used a simple example for illustration purposes only.